 With the European population growing older, the challenge is to keep an increasing number of seniors across all European countries healthy and active.
-In Europe, between 13.5 % and 29.7 % of older adults living at home are malnourished or at risk of protein energy malnutrition.
+In Europe, between 1/5 and half of of all older adults living at home are malnourished or at risk of protein energy malnutrition.
 PROMISS aims to better understand and ultimately prevent protein energy malnutrition in seniors.
 Thereby, PROMISS will contribute to improve active and healthy ageing.

 Nutrition for healthy ageing

 It is now possible to make the recordings of our final event available to the wide public!

 Click here to retrieve all the excellent contents and good memories of PROMISS!

 Issued from the cooperation between PROMISS and EFAD, we are pleased to announced that the High-Protein Main Meals Recipe Booklet is available!

 It is equally accessible via the EFAD website following this link: http://www.efad.org/en-us/endiets/recipe-competition-april-2021/%CE%B7igh-protein-recipe-booklet/

 Association of daily physical activity and sedentary behaviour with protein intake patterns in older adults: a multi-study analysis across five countries